Financial-Times/ip-ads-reporting-cleanup/README.md

 This approach gives more flexibility and is scalable.

-enhancement note: There is a jforce method which is supposed to pull parent together with all it children in one call but when I tried to use it last year it did not work it is worth investigating again to see if it now works.
+enhancement note: There is a jsforce method which is supposed to pull parent together with all it children in one call but when I tried to use it last year it did not work it is worth investigating again to see if it now works.
 So it is a select and include clause.
 This will save having to make a call first to get the parent and then the children.